If “Others” have the casting/blocking vote, both nationalism and unionism need to show they are open for development

 Both have pitched right into what we warned of 20 years ago this month would swallow both traditions.
 If you take Miyamoto Musashi’s advice to view “distant things as if they were close and to take a distanced view of close things” there is no pay off.

 Not many do.
 And that’s to be expected.
-Not many folks (whether politician or political journalist) do think in these terms.
-In such a flat earth world everything we’ve not quite seen before within the goldfish bowl becomes, ahem, historic.
+Not many folks (whether politician or political journalist) do think in such future friendly terms.
+In a flat earth world everything we’ve not quite seen before within the goldfish bowl becomes, ahem, historic.

 If it is what people need to see, it is good news that a Sinn Féin politician can become First Minister and the world not fall apart.
 But that appears also to be where the good new ends.
-The NI has sent a signal to the DUP (by flattening the UUP and SDLP).
+The NI’s signal to the DUP also nearly flattened the UUP and SDLP.

-The DUP still has the dFM job, and can continue to stymy any move on their own core political agenda.
+But the DUP still has the dFM job, and can continue to stymy any move on their own core political agenda.
 Meanwhile SF daren’t move on demands from the Alliance party for reforms that would dispose of their own equal privileges under the SAA.

-There’s a sort of negative equivalence between how many in the media measure the DUP and Sinn Féin.
-But the truth is they are whole act.
-The power sharing legislation of 1998 (and amended in 2006/7) means neither can succeed if the other doesn’t.
+There’s a negative equivalence between how many in the media measure the DUP and Sinn Féin.
+But the truth is between them they are the act.
+The power sharing legislation of 1998 (amended in 2006/7) means neither can succeed if the other doesn’t.

-The battle a day that Peter Robinson promised has lead to a prolonged period of government inaction in the face of growing need.
-That’s because governing was never the point, one of these parties getting larger than the other was the point.
+The battle a day that Peter Robinson promised has led to a prolonged period of government inaction in the face of growing need.
+That’s because governing was never the point, one of these parties getting larger than the other was the whole point.

-This dynamic arose from a late change by Jonathan Powell just as the paper version of the St Andrews Agreement was about to printed doesn’t mean that the DUP had to agree to its internal competition throttling effects on unionist and nationalist politics.
+This dynamic arose from a late change by Jonathan Powell just as the paper version of the St Andrews Agreement was about to be printed didn’t mean the DUP had to agree to its internal competition throttling effects on unionist and nationalist politics.

 The new provision was that First Minister be nominated by the largest party overall, while the deputy First Minister by the largest party from the next largest community “block” (understood to mean “Unionist”, “Nationalist”, or “Other”).

-You can tell it was late by how the statute was changed, with the text saying that the largest party in the largest designation should be first Minister left in but a later clause superseding it.
+You can tell it was late by how the statute was changed, with the text saying that the largest party in the largest designation should be First Minister left in but a later clause superseding it.
 It has helped redirect our attention away from real politics.

-Benga just a name of a report whose unread pages ae blowing in the wind.
-Michelle O’Neill told us that the health budget would swallow the rest of the Executive without the ten year plan she launched in October 2016.
+Bengoa just a name of a report whose unread pages are blowing in the wind.
+Michelle O’Neill told us the health budget would swallow the rest of the Executive without the ten year plan she launched in October 2016.
 Nearly seven years later, what of it?

 Out of those seven years only two have seen an administration.
 You cannot initiate a plan if you don’t show for work.
 Without that work you cannot earn the capital you need to persuade the sceptical 2/3 of the population that a united Ireland will work.

-Nor, despite all the rallies, the call for citizens assemblies, the call for optimism is “one more push” going to take Republicans anywhere but to “the top of the blocks”.
-Right now, after the Brexit disruption, a UI is no closer than 25 years ago.
+Nor, despite all the rallies, the call for citizens assemblies, the call for optimism, is “one more push” going to take Republicans anywhere but to “the top of the blocks”.
+Right now, even after a clueless Brexit disruption, a UI is no closer than 25 years ago.

 Yesterday’s census results from the south shows the proportion of Catholics falling by a full 10%, even as, despite a much higher birth rate in Northern Ireland the proportion of adults identifying as Catholics is increasing only at a glacially slow rate.

-Twenty years ago a parity referendum seemed likely enough for us to use it as a thought experiment to encourage unionists to take a broader more inclusive view of how their cause.
+Twenty years ago a parity referendum seemed likely enough for us to use it as a thought experiment to encourage unionists to take a broader more inclusive view of their cause.
 Now, even as they’ve got weaker, they may be saved such circumstances.

 Sinn Féin has managed to keep the nationalist tribe together, whilst the DUP’s leadership has weakened and fragmented theirs.
-As a result both blocks are in parity but ten points each adrift of the 50%+1 they need to secure the prize.
+As a result both blocks are in rough parity but ten points each adrift of the 50%+1 they need to secure the prize.

-Others have the casting/blocking vote.
+“Others” have the casting/blocking vote.
 Research from Liverpool tells us that that 20% (and maybe even another 10% in the tribal blocks) are at the end of they tether listening to constitutional issues they were told was parked twenty five years ago.

 Despite the efforts to snuff it out with violence or to bore us all with fruitless intransigent politics, Northern Ireland is still here, still working, and still offering a critical mass of its people a fair go at the world, if not those at the margins of society.